Yemen: drained, uncertain, and ignored – a series on Yemen, part 3

 The initial belligerents in the civil war were indigenous Yemenis: the Houthis, who are Zaidi Shiites.
 Sweeping through northern Yemen and then taking over the capital Sana’a in January 2015, the Houthis quickly destabilized the already-shaky regime of president Abdrabbuh Mansour Hadi.
 Some argued it was an Iranian or US backed conspiracy – others that it was simply Iranian and US backed.
 At the time it was not clear who, besides Iran, supported the Houthis and to what end their expansion was aimed.
-The Arab uprisings had by that point been roaring for three years, the Islamic State had reached its territorial zenith earlier that summer, and Russia had just entered the Syrian civil war on the side of the regime.
+The Arab uprisings had by that point been roaring for three years, the Islamic State had reached its territorial zenith earlier, and Russia had just entered the Syrian civil war on the side of the regime.
 All that could be said was the Houthis instigated a conflict by attempting to overthrow a government.

-But to lay the blame solely at the Houthis’ feet is at best disingenuous and at worst a miscarriage of justice.
-After their initial expansion, current Saudi Crown Prince Muhammed bin Salman, who at the time was a newly-appointed Defense Minister, designated the Houthis an existential threat to Saudi Arabia.
+But to lay the blame solely at the Houthis’ feet is at best disingenuous, and at worst a miscarriage of justice.
+After their initial expansion, current Saudi Crown Prince Muhammed bin Salman, who at the time was a newly-appointed Defense Minister, designated the Houthis an existential threat to his country.
 Bin Salman called on his allies, and his allies responded.
 Almost immediately bombs rained down on Yemen, and an inhumane blockade turned the country into a cage.
-Bin Salman insisted and continues to insist that the Houthis are an Iranian-backed Shi’i insurgency piercing through the heartlands of Arabia, and that their goal is to ultimately conquer the Middle East.
+Bin Salman insisted and continues to insist that the Houthis are an Iranian-backed Shiite insurgency piercing through the heartlands of Arabia, and that their goal is to ultimately conquer the Middle East.
 But what the prince seems to overlook is the sheer inhumanity of what he believes that justifies.
 In the two years since the beginning of the war, 113,000 children have died of preventable diseases.
 Not a new epidemic or a natural disaster or famine, though famine is also a consequence of the war.
 They died of diseases that could have been prevented by condiments and water.
 Condiments and water.

 Backing bin Salman, and supporting him through nearly three years of senseless violence, was the United States government.
 Even before the 2016 election the US government sided univocally with the Saudi government during its intervention in Yemen.
-This should not be surprising – the US tradition of imperialism is well-documented and even celebrated.
+This should not be surprising – the US tradition of imperialism is well-documented, and even celebrated.
 What is disturbing, and what should be pointed out regularly and emphatically, is the profound hypocrisy of academics and liberals living in the United States who have overlooked the atrocities in Yemen for one indefensible reason or another.
 Whether it is The New York Times lionizing bin Salman for his supposed liberal reforms, or policy wonks standing by a treasured US ally, the callous indifference shown the Yemeni people is astounding.
 Yemen is either forgotten, ignored, or used, and its people, who are the most in need, are never the center of attention.